binipringle/intro-to-dh/_texts/5-python.md

 # Python resources

-If you want to read a book about Python ask the instructor to bring in one of these.
+If you want to read a book about Python ask the instructor to bring in one of these:

 [Learn Python the Hard Way](http://learnpythonthehardway.org/book/) - An example-driven introduction to Python.

 [How to Think Like a Computer Scientist - Python Edition](https://runestone.academy/runestone/static/thinkcspy/index.html) - A good intro if you're also interested in learning basic computer science concepts.

 [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) - A fun book that teaches Python while automating some common (and annoying) tasks.

+---

+## Endnote

+Well done!
+You have completed all the technical skills sessions.
+You learned how to use the command line, use Git for version control, HTML and CSS, Jekyll and Python.
+What an achievement.
+Now you are ready to hack!

 ---